Skip to Content

 Licensing and Registration

-Truck campers are often considered cargo rather than separate vehicles.
-In 42 out of 50 states truck campers do not require their own license or registration.
+Truck campers are usually considered cargo rather than separate vehicles.
+In 42 out of 50 states, truck campers do not require their own license or registration.
 They don’t need their own license plate.
-This is a significant advantage.
+This is a major advantage.
 It reduces the cost of ownership and eliminates the need for additional paperwork every year.
-This is a headache you don’t have to deal with.

 Winner: In most cases, truck campers do not need to be licensed or registered.
 Travel trailers always need a license and registration.